RahulSinghalChicago/CourseProject/README.md

 # CourseProject

+## Project Documentation
+Please see the PDF file above

 ## Testing

 To test the search results, we used the following queries and measured precision @ 10 recommendations: